isaacnmm/pestpolicy-hugo2XX/content/posts/does-vacuuming-kill-flea-larvae/index.md

 ##  How to kill flea Larav naturally in Carpets?

 Vacuuming the spaces will help remove the flea larvae but to achieve better outcomes, you'll need to use other comprehensive techniques.
-I would also advise sprinkling some [diatomaceous earth (2 days)](https://pestpolicy.com/diatomaceous-earth-for-fleas/), salt (1-2 days), or baking soda (carpet sprinkling) for faster flea larvae removal.
+I would also advise sprinkling some [diatomaceous earth (2 days)](https://pestpolicy.com/diatomaceous-earth-for-fleas/),salt (1-2 days), or baking soda (carpet sprinkling) for faster flea larvae removal.

 - You may need to use some brush, carpet rack, or broom for rubbing the ingredients into the carpet fiber before you begin vacuuming.